lanej/lanej.github.com/_posts/2015-02-10-auto-migrate-on-spec-run.md

 tags: [ruby]
 ---

-So I find this little bastard in rails 4.0.x wicked annoying.
+So I find this little bastard in `Rails` `~> 4.0.0` wicked annoying.

 {% highlight ruby %}
 ActiveRecord::Migration.check_pending!
 {% endhighlight %}

 Except, I get it.
-It's not up to rails to decide if you want run you migrations or not.
+It's not up to `Rails` to decide if you want run your migrations or not.

 Sometimes you are working on tests, and you have a pending migration but you don't want it to run yet.
-What I do dislike is checking out some updates, running tests and then immediately failing.
-DataMapper is especially anal about this because of the relationship integrity checks.
+What I do dislike is checking out some updates, running tests and then immediately failing.  `DataMapper` is especially anal about this because of the relationship integrity checks.

 My solution is to sprinkle this little snippet around: